shopware5/devdocs/source/labs/new-backend/index.md

 The idea we have in mind is a Shopware AI bot.
 The information of the bot will be collected anonymous with the ability to disable the data collection all together.

-The bot can help you to optimize your Shopware shop with recommendations you payment plugins or Shopware plugins that would could boost your turnover.
+The bot can help you to optimize your Shopware shop with recommendations you payment plugins or Shopware plugins that would boost your turnover.

 <video controls style="max-width: 100%">
     <source src="http://assets.shopware.com/devdocs/shopware-ai-bot-reencoded.mp4">